Changing the tempo in Garageband is as easy walking and chewing bubble gum.

 Even though Garageband comes with one built in, an authentic wooden metronome like this one from Amazon is a lot better to use.

 In my editing guide, I explained that you can tell that the song/sample/track is perfectly in time based on how the region lines up in the DAW.
-It works the same way as it does in more advanced DAWs like FL Studio 20 from Plugin Fox.
+It works the same way as it does in more advanced DAWs like Pro Tools from Plugin Fox.

 In the image above, you can see that the sample doesn’t line. up perfectly because the tempo hasn’t been set correctly. *It’s important to note, however, that this won’t work if you have the option, “Follow Tempo and Pitch,” turned on.